-Overview: Marine invertebrates constitute every known animal phylum on Planet Earth (except…which one?), and Barkley Sound contains a fantastic diversity of them.
+Overview: Marine invertebrates are members every known animal phylum, and Barkley Sound contains a fantastic diversity of them.
 In this course, students investigate the zoology of living marine invertebrates: their functional morphology, behaviour, ecology, and phylogenetic relationships.
 On a tidal schedule, we will conduct inspiring – and intensive – field work to explore a variety of habitats including exposed rocky shores, mudflats, eelgrass beds, and beaches, and to collect a tremendous range of organisms, from Asteriidae to Zoantharia, and everything in between.
 We will also spend exhilarating – and extensive – time in the lab examining the animals up-close and investigating their comparative morphology and behaviour.
 Field and lab work will be complemented by activities, discussion, lectures, and primary literature readings.

 Research skills: In this course, you will hone rigorous research skills: specifically, the sine qua non of careful field and lab observation, which will spur the formulation of questions and hypotheses, the design of research investigations, and the implementation of independent and group mini-investigations throughout the course.
 These investigations will sharpen your skills in study design, data collection, data interpretation, and written and oral communication.
 Throughout, you will practice the ethics of scientific and animal research.